IRIS-Solutions-Team/IRIS-Toolbox/+iris/install.md

 ## Getting the toolbox files

-You have two options of getting IrisT installed on your computer:
+You have two options of getting Iris installed on your computer:

 1. Use [Git](https://git-scm.com) to clone the master branch in a `irist/folder/of/your/choice` on your computer: